 Washington faces new and lingering toxic threats from contaminated surface water and sediments.
 As we seek to reduce these threats, how should we protect residents who eat fish and shellfish from Washington's waters?
 How should we protect communities that rely on fish and shellfish for a large portion of their diet?

-.
-For more information on water quality standards for protecting human health (including fish consumption rates), visit Water Quality's rulemaking page for Chapter 173-201A WAC.
+For more information on water quality standards for protecting human health (including fish consumption rates), see Water Quality Standards for Surface Waters of the State of Washington (Chapter 173-201A WAC)

 Washington’s freshwater and saltwater resources offer a tremendous benefit to people.
 Each year, residents and visitors catch large quantities of finfish and shellfish for recreational and commercial purposes.
 Many residents eat seafood harvested from Washington's waters.
 Tribal populations have treaty fishing rights.
 Harvesting and eating seafood plays a significant role in their cultures.
 Finfish and shellfish are culturally important and part of a healthy diet.